GMO’S COMMITMENT TO ITS CUSTOMERS*

 Please note that personal data may be retained by GMO for the duration of a customer’s investment and afterwards in accordance with GMO’s legal and regulatory obligations, including but not limited to GMO’s record retention policy.

-GDPR Customer Rights (not applicable to non-EU Data Subjects)
+GDPR Customer Rights (not applicable to non-EEA and non-UK Data Subjects)

-The General Data Protection Regulation (“GDPR”) (Regulation (EU) 2016/679) provides certain rights in favor of data subjects domiciled in the European Union (“EU”).
+The General Data Protection Regulation (“GDPR”) (Regulation (EU) 2016/679) (including, for the purposes of this notice, the GDPR as adopted and implemented in the United Kingdom in the form of the UK GDPR) provides certain rights in favor of data subjects based in the EEA or UK.
 The rights in question are as follows (the “Data Subject Rights”):

 GMO is a data controller within the meaning of the GDPR and undertakes to hold any personal data provided by customers in confidence and in accordance with relevant data protection legislation.
-For queries, requests, or comments in respect of this notice or the way in which GMO uses customers’ personal data, please contact firstname.lastname@example.org.
-Customers may have the right to lodge a complaint with the local data protection regulator in their country of residence if they are dissatisfied with the manner in which their personal data is used by GMO.
+For queries, requests, or comments in respect of this notice or the way in which GMO uses customers’ personal data, please contact email@example.com.
+Customers may have the right to lodge a complaint with the local data protection regulator in their country of residence if they are dissatisfied with the manner in which their personal data is used by GMO; in the UK, this is the Information Commissioner’s Office.

 CCPA Customer Rights (not applicable to non-California residents)